Lyinggod/lgs-item-viewer/README.md

 Alternately

 Click on <a href="https://github.com/Lyinggod/lgs-item-viewer/releases">Releases</a> on the right, then, under the _Lastest Release_, right click on module.json and copy the link.
 Paste this link into the _Install from Manifest_ option in Forge or Foundry.

+## To Do
+- Attempt to add currency symbols and price range to item price without requiring a system to be defined.